 Two adjustable tapered roller bearings are pressed into the wheel hub, which are prelubricated with LITOL-24 type grease.
-Depending on motorcycle version the wheels with aluminum cast brake drum or disc type may be used.
+Depending on motorcycle versions, the wheels with aluminum cast brake drum or disc type may be used.
 The adjustment of bearings is the same for both styles of wheel.

-Adjustment of Wheel Bearings.
+Adjustment of wheel bearings.

-The life of wheel bearings is extended by proper adjustment.
-Check the condition of bearings and adjust them every 5000 km.
+The wheel bearing life is greatly extended through proper adjustment.
+Check the condition of bearings and adjust tightening of them every 5000 km.
 To adjust the bearings proceed as follows:

-- Remove the wheel from the motorcycle; - Fit the rear wheel axle (without protective cap), tighten it by nut with the aid of a bushing, 100 mm long, with 21 mm ID and 25...30 mm OD, or a set of bushing of given size. - Determine if there is a play by turning the axle (but not the wheel on the axle) and rocking it, slacken off the lock nut. - Screw the seal nut up to the limit, then release it by 1/6..
-1/8 of the turn so that the axle-bushing system rotates without play, easily and without jamming.
-The overtightening of bearings is strictly prohibited. - Tighten the lock nut without effecting the bearing adjustment. - Pull the axle out. - Put the wheel onto the motorcycle.
+Remove the wheel from the motorcycle;

+- Fit the rear wheel axle (without protective cap), tighten it by nut with the aid of a bushing, 100 mm long, with 21 mm ID and 25...30 mm OD, or a set of bushing of given size.

+- Determine if there is a play by turning the axle (but not the wheel on the axle) and rocking it, slacken off the lock nut.

+- Screw the seal nut up to the limit, then release it by 1/6..1/ 8 of the turn so that the axle-bushing system rotates without play, easily and without jamming.
+The overtightening of bearings is strictly prohibited.

+- Tighten the lock nut without effecting the bearing adjustment.

+Pull the axle out.

+Put the wheel onto the motorcycle.